-Role of the Equal Opportunity Officer
+16.3 Role of the Equal Opportunity Officer

-The Equal Opportunity Officer/Title IX Coordinator at Carroll College is Renee McMahon, Director of Human Resources.
+The Equal Opportunity Officer/Title IX Coordinator at Carroll College is Karla Smith, Director of Human Resources.
 This position is responsible for the development, implementation, and management of equal opportunity policies and programs at Carroll College.
 This position is not an advocate for either the Complainant or the individual accused of a policy violation ("Respondent").
 The EO will explain to both parties the informal and formal processes and the confidentiality provisions outlined in this policy.
-Where appropriate, the EO will provide to both parties' written information about options for obtaining medical and counseling services; making a criminal report; receiving advocacy services; confidentiality; how to request interim measures to address the misconduct; and helpful campus and community resources.
+Where appropriate, the EO will provide simultaneous written notification to both the accuser and the accused of the results of any institutional disciplinary proceeding that arises from an allegation of dating violence, domestic violence, sexual assault, or stalking.
+The EO will also provide information about options for obtaining medical and counseling services; making a criminal report; receiving advocacy services; confidentiality; how to request interim measures to address the misconduct; and helpful campus and community resources.
 Both parties will also receive a copy of this policy.

-The EO will describe the process of a fair and impartial investigation.
+The EO will provide that the proceedings will include a prompt, fair, and impartial process from the initial investigation to the final result or resolution.
 The EO will explain the right of the Respondent to review and respond to allegations and evidence against him or her.
 The EO will explain to both parties their rights to have an advisor of their choice with them during their interviews and during the hearing stage of these procedures.
 If an individual does not want to pursue a complaint, the EO will inform the individual that the College is limited in the actions it can take without the cooperation of the individual.
 The EO will also explain to parties and witnesses that retaliation for reporting alleged violations of the policy, or participating in an investigation of an alleged violation, is strictly prohibited and that any retaliation should be immediately reported and will be promptly addressed.

-Interim Measures
+16.4 Interim Measures

-The EO will offer to coordinate with other campus officials, when appropriate, to implement interim remedial measures such as nocontact orders, rearrangement of working arrangements, or accommodations.
+The EO will offer to coordinate with other campus officials, when appropriate, to implement interim remedial measures such as no-contact orders, rearrangement of working arrangements, or accommodations.
 For students, such measures may also include arranging for changes in class schedules or living, working, or transportation arrangements, offering counseling, and modifying test schedules or other class requirements temporarily.